Physics and Engineering

 Overall, know that if you study physics and engineering at Taylor, you will graduate with an enormous range of opportunities in many fields and graduate schools.

-- Research and project opportunities!
-If you have ambition and drive, you can gain graduate-level experience as an undergraduate student by working on Taylor’s real-life projects funded by agencies such as NASA, the Air Force and NSF.
-Projects have included:
+If you have ambition and drive, you can gain graduate-level experience as an undergraduate student by working on real-life projects funded by agencies such as NASA, the Air Force, and NSF.
+Research and projects have included:

 - Solar Car